webmarketingroi/html-coding-standards/README.md

 <!DOCTYPE html>
 ```

 We also recommend against capitalising ‘html’.
-The following (whilst still technically adhering t the HTML specification is bad style):
+The following (whilst still technically adhering to the HTML specification is bad style):

 ```html
 <!-- Wrong -->